eska-muc/dbvisualizer/README.md

 ## Ideas for future enhancements

-List of some features, which might be added in future:
+List of some features, which might be added in the future:

 * Create a Maven Plugin, so that the Documentation can be easily generated in the build process
 * Check, if [Smetana](https://github.com/plantuml/smetana) could be used as a direct library instead of the GraphViz standalone tools